HemrajKoppala/LocalRepo/README.md

-#this is is a local repo
+# This is is a local repo
 <br>
 created to use the git push command